2. METHODS

 2.3.
 Future goals

-Results of ongoing and new SRs will be included in the 2025 update of the PCa Guidelines:
+Results of ongoing projects will be included in the 2026 update of the PCa Guidelines:

 - A SR assessing the performance of risk stratification tools incorporating imaging, biomarkers, biopsy involvement and/or magnetic resonance imaging (MRI)-targeted biopsies, compared to the classical risk classifications (d’Amico, EAU, the Cancer of the Prostate Risk Assessment (CAPRA) and the National Comprehensive Cancer Network (NCCN)) recommended in current guidelines for predicting biochemical recurrence, metastasis or death after local treatment for prostate cancer.
 Are the new stratification tools preferred above the classical risk classifications?

 - Care pathways for the various stages of PCa management have been developed.
-These pathways will, in due time, inform treatment flowcharts and an interactive app.
+These pathways will, in due time, inform treatment flowcharts and a new EAU clinical decision support tool for PCa.